Anti-Spam

 Please forward false positive to nonspam@drweb.com and skipped spam to spam@drweb.com.

 Anti-spam is configured in the Anti-spam section of the profile settings and it is available only with the Anti-Virus&Anti-Spam version of Dr.Web.
-If your key file supports the Anti-spam component then spam filtering should be enabled by default, i.e., the Enable Anti-spam check box at the top of the Anti-spam pane should be selected.
+If your key file supports the Anti-spam component then spam filtering should be enabled by default, i.e., the Enable Anti-spam check box at the top of the Anti-Spam pane should be selected.

 warning_green